satcom-uhf/MotoRoller/README.md

 1. Connect your radio to PC using programming cable
-2. Download and unzip the latest release
+2. Download the latest release
 3. Run Motorola.exe
 4. Choose COM port and http port (by default it's 8080)
 5. Click "Start"